mkumar73/beckernick.github.io/_posts/2016-09-07-activity-prediction.markdown

 </table>
 </div>

 So we have 12 activities, ranging from sitting down to walking up the stairs.
 The SmartLab researchers created 561 features from 17 3-axial accelerometer and gyroscope signals from the smartphone.
 These features capture descriptive statistics and moments of the 17 signal distributions (mean, standard deviation, max, min, skewness, etc.).
-They also did some reasonable pre-processing which to de-noise and filter the sensor data (you can read about it [here](https://archive.ics.uci.edu/ml/datasets/Smartphone-Based+Recognition+of+Human+Activities+and+Postural+Transitions) -- it's not too extensive).
+They also did some reasonable pre-processing to de-noise and filter the sensor data (you can read about it [here](https://archive.ics.uci.edu/ml/datasets/Smartphone-Based+Recognition+of+Human+Activities+and+Postural+Transitions) -- it's pretty reasonable).
+Let's look at a few features.

 ```python